ArcticMarmoset/CustomStringClass/README.md

 # Custom String Class

-An implementation of a string class in C++ from scratch.
-Nothing from the standard library was used.
+An implementation of a string class to learn modern C++ concepts.
+Key features include application of the copy-and-swap idiom, and reference counting.

 Currently working:
 - Constructor
 - Constructor from C-style string
 - Copy constructor
+- Constuctor from rvalue reference
+- IndexOf
+  - char
-- IndexOf (character, C-style string)
+  - C-style string
+- Contains
+  - char
-- Contains (character, C-style string)
+  - C-style string
-- PushBack (character)
+- PushBack
+  - char
 - PopBack
-- Append (character)
+  - char
 - Split by delimiter
 - Assignment operator
 - Equivalence operator

-- Reference count tracking
+Many functions have not been fully tested and are work-in-progress.